cmartinio/cmartinio/README.md

   Mastery of AWS, Azure, and Google Cloud, enabling secure, scalable, and high-performance solutions.

 - **Virtualization & Orchestration**:
-  Kubernetes, VMware vSphere, and Red Hat OpenShift for managing containerized and virtual environments.
+  Kubernetes, VMware vSphere, and Red Hat OpenShift, I also previously worked with OpenStack,  for managing containerized and virtual environments.

 - **Programming & Frameworks**:
   Python, Bash, Go, TypeScript, and more for building automation and resilient systems.

-- **Web & DevOps**:
   Nginx, Apache, Docker, Terraform, and Jenkins for deploying and maintaining modern infrastructures.
+- ### Containerization
+- **Docker**: Still the reigning champion for containers.
+If Podman is better, why isn’t everyone using it?

+### AI and Productivity Tools

+- **Local LLM (Ollama)**: Privacy-first AI for local tasks.
+- **OpenAI API & Claude**: Go-to for cloud-based AI assistance.

+### SRE Toolbox

+- **Perl, Bash, Python, Go**: Versatile scripting and development languages that handle everything from automation to systems programming.
+- **Sight**: Precision for infrastructure observability.
+- **PowerShell**: Surprisingly powerful—even for a Linux-first engineer.

 ---